charlsantiago/CSC512_4BSA_LRU/README.md

 ![image](https://github.com/charlsantiago/CSC512_4BSA_LRU/assets/77201252/b5089bf6-30bf-4b73-b64f-b9fbf7e42a40)

 #### Test Case Analysis
-> In test case 1 (Sequential Access), there are 256 memory access counts in the main memory.
+<p> In test case 1 (Sequential Access), there are 256 memory access counts in the main memory.
 In total, there are 0 Cache Hit Counts and 256 Cache Miss Counts, since there are no blocks found in the cache memory in the sequence.
 With a 0% Hit Rate and 100% Miss Count, the Average Memory Access Time is 44ns, and the Total Memory Access Time is 11520ns.
 In this scenario, it is expected to have 0 hit counts since the sequence to pass in the cache memory will not repeat within the 32 blocks.
 The Sequential Access scenario will have the slowest XXXXXX since the CPU will have to fetch the memory in the main memory every time as it is not available in the cache memory.

 ----